Lisa Driscoll (chair) | Jeanne Fazekas | Laura A. Giachetti | Nathan Knopp | Marnie Hall Martin | Eron M. McMillen | Jennifer Ramsey

 TRIO Mentor Program

 Students can select from faculty, staff or administrative mentors on campus.
 The mentor program helps students build relationships with faculty/staff/administrators who share similar experiences.
-Student will have the opportunity to meet with their mentors regularly and participate in campus events, including the #IAMFIRST campaign.
+Students will have the opportunity to meet with their mentors regularly and participate in campus events, including the #IAMFIRST campaign.

 TRIO Upward Bound (UB) Programs